California’s Gas System in Transition

 Consistent with Gridworks mission to convene, educate and empower stakeholders to decarbonize electricity grids, this Report draws on a series of facilitated discussions between key consumer, labor, equity, utility and environmental stakeholders.
 These stakeholders provided invaluable input, without which this Report would not be possible.

-On February 12, 2021, we will introduce this report and answer questions in a webinar.
-We are very pleased this event will also feature a presentation from leaders at the Environmental Defense Fund on their recent report, “Aligning Gas Regulation and Climate Goals.”
-Join us by registering here.
+On February 12, 2021, we introduced the report and answer questions in a webinar.
+The event has also featured a presentation from leaders at the Environmental Defense Fund on their recent report, “Aligning Gas Regulation and Climate Goals.”

 Gridworks 02/12/2021 Webinar